bplmaps/lmec-main-site/content/articles/introducing-our-public-data-project.md

 Sixty years ago, if you wanted to access statistical information about your community, you might well have visited a research library like the BPL and requested atlases, reports, and .
 Today, even though that kind of information is available freely online, it can ironically be _more difficult_ to access when it's trapped inside of file formats and confusing databases where

+- I think the dataset relationships/interconnectivity is one of the cutting edge aspects, so if possible to nod to that/weave it in in passing, that'd be good

+Otherwise I think this is great

 We are thrilled to announce that we are embarking on a project that aims at solving some of these challenge.
 As recipients of a Seed Fund Grant from the [Northeast Big Data Innovation Hub](https://nebigdatahub.org),

 #### The team